 Lying on the foothills of the Himalaya in the state of Assam, notable for its unique biodiversity and charming surroundings, is one of the oldest Tiger Reserve and Biosphere Reserve in India.
 With a large part of the park extending into Bhutan territory, the enchanting Manas River flows through the Park mark of the border between India and Bhutan.
 Covering an area of around 391 sq km, Manas National Park was declared a Project Tiger Reserve in 1973, a UNESCO World Heritage site in 1985, and a Biosphere Reserve in 1989.

 This Brahmaputra valley semi-evergreen forest Terrestrial Eco-region has a glory of carrying richest species of wildlife compared to other Indian wildlife areas.
-Notable for only home for the rare and endangered Assam Roofed Turtle, Hispid Hare, Golden Langur, Slow loris, Hoolock gibbon, Assamese macaques and Pygmy Hog.
+Notable for the only home for the rare and endangered Assam Roofed Turtle, Hispid Hare, Golden Langur, Slow loris, Hoolock Gibbon, Assamese macaques and Pygmy Hog.

 The diverse fauna of Manas Wildlife Sanctuary include some potentially aggressive animals such as Tigers, Elephants, Indian one-horned Rhinoceros, Golden Cat, Fishing Cat, Wild Buffaloes, Leopards, Clouded Leopards, Civet Cat, Wild Dog, Indian Fox, Gaur and Himalayan Black Bear, as well as many varieties of deer.